GovTechSG/seed-documentation/onboard-device/mac-os.md

 > **Note**:
 >- Based on your device settings, while onboarding, you may be prompted to restart your device a couple of times and reset device password.
->- For a smooth onboarding journey, link your Apple ID to your device.
 >- Keep your recovery keys ready if you face issues in resetting your password or logging in to your device.

 <ifigure>